jonesdevelopment/sonar/README.md

         Try to use the same code style as the rest of the project
       </li>
       <li>
-        Try to avoid bloat - Sonar is supposed to be light-weight
+        Try to avoid bloat - Sonar is supposed to be lightweight
       </li>
     </ul>
   </body>